Abhishek3917/arch_linux_installation/README.md

 7. **Post-Installation:**
     - After the base installation is complete, follow the instructions to reboot.
-    - Optionally, clone post-installation scripts and execute them as directed.
+    - Optionally, clone setup.sh scripts and execute them as directed.

-## Post-Installation

-- this script is in its development stage
+    - setup.sh has bspwm simple base installation

 ## Notes
 ### Partitioning and Formatting